sdsc-ordes/gimie/README.md

 proj.serialize(format='ttl')
 ```

-Or to extract from a specific source:
+Or to extract only from a specific source:
 ```python
 from gimie.sources.remote import GithubExtractor gh = GithubExtractor('https://github.com/SDSC-ORD/gimie')